ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 - **The organisation's key assets** - What are the organisation's key processes, services, products and other assets?
 What are the corporate risks to these?
 And how does information security relate to these as corporate risks?
 - **Key calendar events** - Are there any key events throughout the year that if negatively impacted would cost the organisation?
 If so how could these be negatively affected by security incidents?
-- **Information Security Domains** - Similar to Gap Analyses and Maturity Models described above, it's recommended to measure the org's exposure to risk against a list of common InfoSec domains.
+- **Information Security Domains** - Similar to Gap Analyses and Maturity Models described above, it's recommended to measure the organisation's exposure to risk against a list of common InfoSec domains.
 The [Secure Controls Framework](https://www.securecontrolsframework.com/scf-domains "Secure Controls Framework") has a great list of domains to get started with.

-These are just three of many perspectives you could use to help you identify your organisations most critical assets, events and how they may be exposed to InfoSec risks.
+These are just three of many perspectives you could use to help you identify your organisation's most critical assets, and events and how they may be exposed to InfoSec risks.

 Using perspectives like those above can give you a basic strategic skeleton, which you can then build upon through more data and context.